Midas (automotive service)

 Midas International, LLC is an American chain of automotive service centers headquartered in Palm Beach Gardens, Florida.
-It's one of the world's largest providers of automotive services, offering brake, maintenance, tires, exhaust, steering and suspension services at more than 2,100 franchised, licensed and company-owned Midas shops in 13 countries, including nearly 1,300 in the United States of America and Canada.
+It's one of the world's largest providers of automotive services, offering brake, maintenance, tires, exhaust, steering and suspension services at more than 3,500 franchised, licensed and company-owned Midas shops in 13 countries, including nearly 1,300 in the United States of America and Canada.

 In its North American main and home market, Midas stores are company-owned or franchised.
 In the 17 other countries it operates in, the service centers are either licensed or franchised.
 Midas also owns the SpeeDee Oil & Auto Service business, with more than 150 auto service centers in America.
 Midas has ranked #150 on Entrepreneurs top Franchise 500.

-Company History
+Company history

-In April 1956, Midas, an acronym of Muffler Installation Dealers' Association, was established by Nate H. Sherman (1898 - 1980) and the first Midas Muffler opened that year in Macon, Georgia.
+In April 1956, Midas, an acronym of Muffler Installation Dealers Association, was established by Nate H. Sherman (1898 - 1980) and the first Midas Muffler opened that year in Macon, Georgia.
 Within a year, there were 100 locations in 40 states.
 The company expanded to Canada in 1961, opening locations in Ontario and Quebec.
 It also entered the recreational vehicle space in 1965.
-In 1967, George B. Sherman, son of the founder, was named president of the Chicago-based Midas International Corporation, with his father serving as chairman.
+In 1967, Gordon B. Sherman, son of the founder, was named president of the Chicago-based Midas International Corporation, with his father serving as chairman.